survivejs/react-book/manuscript/webpack-and-react.md

         ])
     },
     plugins: [
-        // since we have --hot at our package.json, do not set up the plugin here
+        // hot module replacement plugin itself. if you pass `--hot` to
+        // webpack-dev-server, do not activate this!
-        // new webpack.HotModuleReplacementPlugin()
+        new webpack.HotModuleReplacementPlugin()
         // do not reload if there is a syntax error in your code new webpack.NoErrorsPlugin()
     ]